§ Verifiable Public Registry v4 Specification

 § [MOD-PERM-MSG-12-2-2] Slash Permission Trust Deposit validator perms

-Either Option #1, #2 or #3 MUST be true else abort.
+Either Option #1, or #2 MUST return true, else abort.

-Option #1: executed by validator
+Option #1: executed by a validator ancestor

 if applicant_perm.validator_perm_id is defined:

-Option #2: executed by ecosystem controller
+Option #2: executed by TrustRegistry controller

 § [MOD-PERM-MSG-12-2-3] Slash Permission Trust Deposit fee checks

-Account executing the method MUST have the required estimated transaction fees in its account, else transaction MUST abort.
+Fee payer MUST have the required estimated transaction fees in its account, else transaction MUST abort.

 § [MOD-PERM-MSG-12-3] Slash Permission Trust Deposit execution